ava-labs/avalanchego/tests/fixture/bootstrapmonitor/README.md

      `StatefulSet` runs.
 Subsequent pods from the same `StatefulSet` should have an image qualified with its SHA and version details set by the previous test run's `wait-for-completion` pod.
-     - A new pod will be started with with the `latest` image to execute `avalanchego --versions-json` to determine the exact version of the image and update the `StatefulSet` managing the pod which will prompt a pod restart.
-This ensures both that a test result can be associated with a specific image SHA and the avalanchego versions (including commit hash) of the binary that the image provides.
+     - A new pod will be started with the `latest` image to execute `avalanchego --versions-json` to determine the image ID (which includes a sha256 hash) of the image and its avalanchego versions.
+Those values will then be applied to the `StatefulSet` managing the pod which will prompt pod deletion and recreation with the updated values.
+This ensures that a test result can be associated with both a specific image SHA and the avalanchego versions (including commit hash) of the binary that the image provides.
      - A separate pod is used because the image ID of a non-init avalanchego container using a `latest`-tagged image is only available when that container runs rather than when an init container runs.
-     - While it would be possible to add an init container running the same avalanchego image as the primary avalanchego container, have it run the version command, and then have the `bootstrap-monitor init` container read those results, the method of discoverying the versions and image of the avalanchego image currently tagged with `latest` would still be required by the `wait-for-completion` command (described in a subsequent section) to enable discovery of a new image to test.
+     - While it would be possible to add an init container running the same avalanchego image as the primary avalanchego container, have it run the version command, and then have a subsequent `bootstrap-monitor init` container read those results, the use of a separate pod for SHA and versions discovery would still be required by the `wait-for-completion` command.
 It seemed preferable to have only a single way to discover image details.
    - Attempting to read the serialized test details from a file on the data volume.
 This file will not exist if the data volume has not been used before.